Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Propagator for a spin one-half fermion in a rotating environment

 where $J_l$ are Bessel functions of the first kind,

 is the transverse momentum squared and we have defined $\tilde{E}\equiv E+j\: \Omega$, representing the fermion energy observed from the inertial frame.
 Hence, the solution of Eq.~(\ref{psi}) is

 Before writing the expression for the fermion propagator in the rotating environment, it is important to highlight some features of the solution.
 First, causality requires that $\Omega R<1$, where $R$ is the radius of the cylinder.
-Therefore, the solution is valid as long as $\Omega < 1/R$, condition that mimics the choice of a simple but reasonable boundary condition.
+Therefore, the solution is valid as long as $\Omega < 1/R$.
 Second, we can simplify the solution assuming that the fermion is totally dragged by the vortical motion such that the angular position is determined by the product of the angular velocity and the time, specifically $\varphi +\Omega t=0$.
 This is a reasonable approximation when considering that during the early stages of a peripheral heavy-ion collision, particle interactions have not yet produced the development of a radial expansion.
 With this approximation, the propagator is translational invariant and can be simply Fourier transformed.
 With these features in mind, we write the fermion propagator $S(x,x')$ as \begin{widetext}

 where

 In this last expression, $\lambda$ and $\phi_ \lambda (x)$ represent the eigenvalues and eigenvectors of Eq.~(\ref{KG}).
 Taking $E,k_\perp,k_z,l$ as independent quantum numbers, the closure relation is written as